-For questions on a Texas Inheritance Real Estate Partition Lawsuit or Texas Probate Real Estate Forced Sale Lawsuit, please send an e-mail message to Texas Real Estate Partition Attorney Jason S. Coomer or use our contact form to submit.
+For questions on Texas Real Estate Partition and Forced Sale Lawsuits, please send an e-mail message to Texas Real Estate Partition and Forced Sale Lawyer Jason S. Coomer or use our contact form to submit.

 In simple terms a real estate partition is dividing real estate interests.
 When real estate is a large tract of land and owned by several different owners, a partition may be done as a partition in kind by dividing the land into sections so each owner ends up with a separate, but equal portion of the real estate.
 This partition process can be simple or complex depending on several factors including the type of real property that is being divided and the determination of the owners to litigate.
 The goal in a partition is to make sure that the division or partition is fair among the owners.
 However, when the real estate is a house, building, or other unique real estate a partition may be impractical or impossible.
 Some real property just cannot be divided by the owners including a house or building.
 In dealing with such unique property, the partition may need to be a partition by sale.